University of Washington Honors Program

 How can I give my feedback about the Honors Program or Honors courses?

-You are always welcome to give feedback directly to your Honors advisers, or you can meet with associate director Juliana Villegas.
+You are always welcome to give feedback directly to your Honors advisers.
 We also encourage you to complete your course evaluations as these are reviewed quarterly.

 Advising Resources